 Arizona requires offenders to register with their local Sheriff's Department based on their Arizona Risk Assessment score.
 Community members can find information on the website Register Sex Offenders.
-Various free-ofcharge search results can be obtained using information such as the violator's last name, the zip code for the area of interest, and a specific address with results for the surrounding threesquare miles.
+Various free-of-charge search results can be obtained using information such as the violator's last name, the zip code for the area of interest, and a specific address with results for the surrounding three square miles.
 In addition, a downloadable listing of sex offender information can be obtained for a fee at www.azdps.gov/services/public/offender.

-Arizona has no law against offenders seeking or obtaining employment or living near any educational institution.
+Arizona has no law against offenders seeking or obtaining employment or living near educational institutions.